andrsvb/SD-MuybridgeRaceSonora/README.md

 # SD-MuybridgeRaceSonora
 Lab_3.
+Sound Movie

-Sound MovieCreation of a sound movie using a sound reproduction thread and a frame reproduction thread.
+Creation of a sound movie using a sound reproduction thread and a frame reproduction thread.